botsp/SpellGuard/Whitelist.md

 ## 4. ADaM metafile
 https://library.cdisc.org/browser/#/mdr/adam/adamig-1-3/datastructures/ADSL/variablesets/Identifier

 e.g. `Imput` and `Discont` are allowed abbreviations in variable labels but are also commonly used in text descriptions.
-They were not pre-excluded to avoid missing these abbreviations in contexts where they are not permitted.
+They were not pre-excluded to avoid missing checks these abbreviations in contexts where they are not permitted.
 ````
 adammeta_vocab <- c("Completers","Subperiod","Trt","Strat","Verif","Subper")
 ````